 In 2014 ATALIAN’s French cleaning service line initiated an MSD prevention strategy and specifically deployed a programme to train MSD prevention leaders.
 Following on from the knowledge acquired and successful experiences in the field, the project is advancing with the creation of new training modules for site managers.
 The training will help them identify the risks linked to MSD’s and present them with solutions to help them initiate a thought process on the subject.

 The objective of the carbon foot-print assessment is to measure a company’s Green House Gas emissions (GHGS).
-ATALIAN conducted a carbon foot- print assessment of all its business lines in France (Cleaning, FM, Technical Maintenance, Security, Landscaping) to assess the carbon foot-print of its activities.
+ATALIAN conducted a carbon foot- print assessment of our Cleaning, Technical Maintenance, Security and Landscaping business lines in France, to assess the carbon foot-print of its activities.
 ATALIAN decided to go further by undertaking a Carbon foot-print assessment of its cleaning activities.
 Following this assessment, an action plan to reduce its impact by 10% was drawn-up and concrete actions were taken.
-Each year, this carbon profile is re-evaluated in order to gage the relevance and efficiency of the actions implemented on a specific site.
+This carbon profile is re-evaluated every 4 years, in order to gage the relevance and efficiency of the actions implemented on a specific site.

 ATALIAN’s cleaning business line has developed a tool capable of analysing the life-cycle of a given service.
 The objective of the tool is to draw-up a report on the life-cycle of cleaning services at various moments of the life of a contract.
 This new tool enables ATALIAN to respond to increase client demands in terms of environmental impact.

 ATALIAN devised a tool, called CSR Passport, capable of describing the CSR / SD profile of a site at any given moment.
 The tool covers two main aspects: